SMART Goals Every Teacher Must Set And Achieve

 Having spent 5 years of my working life as an educator, I’ve been planning to share my thoughts on the best professional goals for teachers.
 And now it’s time to do just that.

 Thus, no matter what grade or discipline you teach.
-There is always a little something to be learned for improving your craft each school year.
+There is always something to be learned about and for improving your craft each school year.

 So, let’s get moving, then you can start learning.
 And most importantly, your students can reap the rewards…

 My recommended top 10 SMART goals for teachers examples include:

 - Don’t bore students with endless lectures

 - Vary your use of class time

 - Invite an observer to class

 - Find a mentor